tonnycse/Test-Plan-For-E-Commerce-Webiste-in-Wordpress/README.md

-# WordPress WooCommerce Shop - Test Cases Project
+# WordPress WooCommerce Shop - Test Cases

 ## Project Overview
 This project involves setting up a local WordPress site using WooCommerce to create an online shop.
 The primary goal is to perform testing of different scenarios to ensure the proper functionality of the WooCommerce shop.